GBlanch/GCP-Uber-Data-Engineering-project/README.md

 <p align="center">
 <img src="https://github.com/GBlanch/GCP-Uber-Data-Engineering-project/assets/136500426/102b3c44-ce1b-497c-8ca0-8aa2ee8df190" width="70%" height="70%">

-On the firewall section, we must allow HTTP and HTTPS traffic so that we can access it once we deploy our code.
+On the `Firewall section`, we must `allow HTTP` and `HTTPS traffic` so that we can access it once we deploy our code.
-Once the instance is created, to connect to it we just need to directly run the SSH-in-browser without the requisite of downloading any SSH keys.
+Once the instance is created, to connect to it we just need to directly run the `SSH-in-browser` without the requisite of downloading any SSH keys.

 Once we’re connected to the virtual machine, we run some `bash commands` to set up the proper environment.
 These are: